EladBeber/CTFlearn-Writeups/Binary/Hard/Cryptoversing/README.md

 <img width="872" alt="Capture" src="https://user-images.githubusercontent.com/57364083/70433183-b81d6f80-1a89-11ea-9663-10d802755a24.PNG">
 Because of "mov [rbp+var_CC], 0" we will take the jump to the right side.
-In the end after some operations that we will see now we will visit in the left side where the important compare has been executed and decide if our password is the correct flag :)
+In the end after some operations that we will see now we will visit in the left side where the important compare has been executed and decide if our password is the correct flag.
 This is the operations that been executed on our password and then the been compared.

 <img width="479" alt="Capture" src="https://user-images.githubusercontent.com/57364083/70433973-b48ae800-1a8b-11ea-8f48-e0680cc4f165.PNG">